eclipxe13/generic-collections/README.md

 Classes that implement `\ArrayAccess`

 - [ ] List: A collection that can be accesed by their integer index and search elements on the list.
 - [ ] Map: A mapping from keys to values.
-Each key can map to one value.

 ## About